AFRICA

 4) Does general competition regulation apply to mergers or ancillary restrictions?

-Restrictions that are directly related and necessary to the implementation of a concentration are considered to be ancillary restrictions and therefore lawful.
-The Secretariat and ComCo apply the same principles as the European Commission.
+Restrictions that are directly related and necessary to the implementation of a merger are considered to be ancillary restrictions and therefore lawful.
+The Secretariat and ComCo apply largely the same principles as the European Commission (namely the EU Notice on Ancillary Restraints; 2005/C 56/03).

 However, based on an old judgment of the Swiss Federal Supreme Court, it may be argued that also more excessive restrictions would be lawful.
 In that particular case, the Federal Supreme Court held that a non-compete with a duration of more than 14 years was lawful.
-However, ComCo has deliberately ignored this judgment.
+However, ComCo has not followed this precedent in its practice, but has closely adhered to the principles applied by the European Commission.

 The parties can ask the Secretariat to assess whether a certain arrangement constitutes an ancillary restraint.
 The parties then have to reason why the restraint is ancillary.
 If the restraint is considered ancillary it is also covered by the clearance notice.
 The parties can waive this right for a review.
 This means that ComCo may later challenge a restraint as not being ancillary.